-- CDSS collects personal information on individuals only as allowed by law to administer programs serving California's most vulnerable residents.
-Any subsequent use of the information shall be limited to and consistent with the fulfillment of those purposes; and/or to make disclosures as required or authorized by law.
+- CDSS collects personal information on individuals only as allowed by law to administer programs serving people across the state.
+Any subsequent use of the information shall be limited to and consistent with the fulfillment of those purposes and/or to make disclosures as required or authorized by law.

-Personal information, as defined in the Information Practices Act, is information that identifies or describes an individual including, but not limited to, name, Social Security number, physical descriptions, home address, home telephone number, education, financial matters, medical or employment history, e-mail address or Internet Protocol (IP) address.
+Personal information, as defined in the Information Practices Act, is information that identifies or describes an individual, including, but not limited to: name, social security number, physical description, home address, home telephone number, education, financial matters, and medical or employment history.

 - CDSS only collects personal information that is necessary and appropriate for the type of services requested.
-When filling out an online form or survey, CDSS strives to tell people who are asked to provide information about the general uses of the information by CDSS.
+When filling out a form or survey, CDSS strives to tell people who are asked to provide information about the general uses of the information by CDSS.

 - CDSS collects personal information directly from individuals who use one or more of the CDSS web sites to obtain services.
-Collection of this information is required to deliver the specific services, but use of these services is voluntary.
+Collection of this information is required to deliver specific services, however, use of the services is voluntary.

 - CDSS does not disclose personal information.
-Personal information may not be disclosed, made available, or otherwise used for a purpose other than those specified, except with the consent of the subject of the personal information, or as prescribed by law or regulation.
+Personal information may not be disclosed, made available, or otherwise used for a purpose other than those specified, except with the consent of the subject of the personal information, or as required or authorized by law.

-- CDSS tells people who provide personal information about their right to review that information.
+- People who provide personal information have the right to review that information.
 Individuals who provide personal information to CDSS have the right to review the information for accuracy and completeness and to request corrections or deletions.
-For personal information access requests send an email to CDSS’ Public Inquiry and Response Unit email@example.com and/or call (916) 651-8848 who will then direct you to the program representative who can help with your request.
+For personal information access requests, send an email to CDSS’ Public Inquiry and Response Unit at email@example.com and/or call (916) 651-8848.
+PIAR will direct you to the program representative who can help with your request.

 - CDSS protects personal information.
 The Department takes precautions and security measures to protect the personal information collected or maintained by CDSS against loss, unauthorized access, use, modification, or disclosure.
 CDSS will not commercially distribute or sell any electronically collected personal information about users to any third party without the user’s written consent.

 - CDSS uses Google Analytics to help understand how visitors interact with the CDSS websites to improve each website.
 You can read Google’s security and privacy policies for Google Analytics.
-You can choose not to have your data used by Google Analytics by downloading their opt-out browser add-on .
-Selecting to opt out will not interfere with your ability to use the web site.
+You can choose not to have your data used by Google Analytics by downloading their opt-out browser add-on.
+Selecting to opt out will not interfere with your ability to use the CDSS website.

 744 P Street